shhubhxm/WiFi-ClientBasic/README.md

 3) Use code from Arduino development software (1.6.5), GoTo
 i. file->examples->ESP8266Wifi->WiFiAccessPoint
 ii. file->examples->ESP8266Wifi->WiFiClient
-4) In the sketch window, open toolsSerialMonitor (CTRL-Shift-M) to monitor and test  your code at work on ESP32
+4) In the sketch window, open tools->SerialMonitor (CTRL-Shift-M) to monitor and test  your code at work on ESP32
 5) Lookup String class operations function in the 8266 arduino development kit documentation.
 You will need this split parameters into host & URL